-Line 5 - Enter your applicable percentage rate from the Percentage table (for lines 2, 5, and 8).
+Line 5 - Enter your applicable percentage rate (as a decimal) from the Percentage table (for lines 2, 5, and 8).

 Line 6 - New York S corporations: Transfer this amount to Form CT-34-SH and provide your shareholders with their pro rata share of line 6.
 The shareholder will enter that amount on Form IT-611.